plonkar10/DSCI560-Lab6/README.md

-# PDF Conversational AI Chatbot GPT 3.5
+# DocuBot: PDF Conversational AI Chatbot GPT 3.5
 This is a Python GUI application that demonstrates how to build a custom PDF chatbot using LangChain and GPT 3.5

 ## Features